webplatform/docs/apis/file/FileReader/readAsArrayBuffer/index.md

 {{Page_Title}}
 {{Flags
-|State=Almost Ready
+|State=Ready to Use
-|Editorial notes=Needs example
+|Editorial notes=
 |Checked_Out=No
 |High-level issues=Needs Review
 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|Returns partial Blob data representing the number of bytes currently loaded (as a fraction of the total), as an ArrayBuffer object.}}
+{{Summary_Section|Returns partial Blob data representing the number of bytes currently loaded (as a fraction of the total), as an ArrayBuffer object, a fixed-length binary data buffer.}}
 {{API_Object_Method
 |Parameters={{Method Parameter
 |Index=0